 4. DIY (Do It Yourself)

 Do things yourself.
-Ideas in this arena include selling your crafts and creations on Etsy, cleaning your own house, mowing your own yard, and for minor fixes around the home get on YouTube to find ways to fix things yourself.
+Ideas in this arena include selling your crafts and creations on Etsy, cleaning your own house, mowing your own yard, and for minor fixes around the home getting on YouTube to find ways to fix things yourself.
 Doing things yourself can help save you money and give you gratification and confidence!

 5. Cut Costs